43 Geography Trivia Questions [With Answers]

 Answer: Australia.

-Why it trips people: Antarctica is technically drier (it’s a polar desert), but it has no permanent civilian population, so it’s out.
+Why it trips people: Antarctica is technically drier (it’s a polar desert, see question 15), but it has no permanent civilian population, so it’s out.
 Among inhabited continents, Australia gets the least rainfall on average.
 Africa, despite the Sahara, pulls in more total precipitation across the continent.

 21. Which lake contains roughly 20% of the world’s unfrozen freshwater?
 (Hard)